minqiaowang/hybrid-adg-apac/access-labenv/access-labenv.md

 - A DBCS which assigned to you to act the standby database.

-- SSH Keys download from [here](https://github.com/minqiaowang/hybrid-adg-apac/raw/master/ssh-keys/labkey.zip).
+- SSH Keys download from [here - labkey.zip](https://github.com/minqiaowang/hybrid-adg-apac/raw/master/ssh-keys/labkey.zip).
 Unzip the files to your own laptop.

 - A compute VM instance IP address which assigned to you to act as the on-premise database.